Does an Other Than Honorable Discharge Show Up in a Background Check?

 Upgrading a discharge is possible, but there are some rules.
 A discharge review must be initiated within fifteen years of the discharge date.16

-How do I Get a DD-215?
+How Do I Get a DD-215?

 A DD-215 is issued to amend a DD-214.
 Individuals who successfully obtain a discharge upgrade receive a DD-215.